 The cave was discovered during the Japanese occupation and served as a refugee camp by the guerrilla.
 It has seven major chambers but only three could be explored by visitors.
 The first chamber will take 11 hours to explore and as of this date, no one ever completed the trek since it was explored in 1998.

 We navigated the second and the third chambers.
 There were nice pathways and mounted staircases around.
 There were incandescent light bulbs that made it convenient to walk on.

 The kids were entertained by the guide’s explanation of stalactites and stalagmites.
 And when the two mineral formations meet and fuse it creates a column.
 Going back to science class is exciting, isn’t it kids?
 Haha!.
 He was so informative about the history of the cave and was patient in answering our queries.

 It amused us to see odd shapes formed on rock formations like the sexy woman, angel’s wing, grotto, snake tongue, hands, and even dinosaurs.
 We emerged to the second opening that leads to a grand vista, the beautiful Mayon Volcano, and the cool forest trees.

 We entered into the third opening which is the burial ground of our ancestors, the early inhabitants of the cave.
 Again, a cool breeze gave us a wonderful chilling sensation.
 There were man-made concrete benches for resting but everyone was excited to explore inside rather than sit.

-Earthen jars found in this cave dated 200 B.C. to 900 A.D. were now housed in National Museum in Manila.
-The kids were fascinated looking at fossils of bone in one stone and skull to the other stone.
+Earthen jars found in this cave dated 200 B.C. to 900 A.D. are now housed in National Museum in Manila.
+The kids were fascinated looking at fossils of bone in one stone and skull in the other stone.

 We stepped into the circular platform which was used as a dance floor by the party-goers during the strict implementation of Martial Law.
 There were fruit bats on the ceilings but surprisingly, there’s no stinky smell of guano in the area.
 This is so because the cave was well-ventilated.